 The LEAP simulation language uses components, records, operations and events to model an EA.
-Figure 4 to Figure 10 uses these concepts to elaborate the components from the context diagram in Figure 2 using the information concepts from Figure 3.
-Each diagram shows an individual component (identified the stereotype using <<component>>), its associated data model, the events it expects (<<eventin>>), the events it produces (<<eventout>>) and the operations that it supports.
+Figure 4 uses these concepts to elaborate the components from the context diagram in figure 2 using the information concepts from figure 3.
+Each diagram shows an individual component (identified using the stereotype <<component>>), its associated data model, the events it expects (<eventin>>), the events it produces (<eventsout>>) and the operations that it supports.

 Note that several information concepts occur in more than one component.
 In all cases, information is private to a component, and a system invariant is required if the information is to be consistent.
-For the purposes of our case study, the university maintains full information on courses and students and all references to these concepts are unique.
+For the purposes of our case study, full information on courses and students is maintained by the university and all other references to these concepts are the unique identifier.

-Step 2: Define L-EA
+4.2 Step 2: Define L-EA